jackdbd/calderone/docs/external-https-load-balancer.md

 You can also check the list of target proxies in the Google Cloud Console, in [Network services > Load balancing > load balancing components view > TARGET PROXIES](https://console.cloud.google.com/net-services/loadbalancing/advanced/targetProxies/list?project=prj-kitchen-sink).

-## 7 - Create global forwarding rule - REVIEW
+## 7 - Create global forwarding rule

 A global forwarding rule represents the frontend of a Google Cloud external HTTPS load balancer.
 It forwards traffic hitting the [Google Frontend Service (GFE)](https://cloud.google.com/docs/security/infrastructure/design#google_front_end_service) at the global, static external ip, and on the selected ports, to the HTTPS proxy.